Social Development Minister Susan Shabangu urged beneficiaries to beware of scammers during the festive season.

 Unemployed citizens were sent to the website for registration, using their identification numbers and address confirmation.

-The High Court of North Gauteng in Pretoria passed in November a provisional order that Sassa is obliged to pay social grants to the accounts selected by the grantees.
+The High Court of North Gauteng in Pretoria passed a provisional order in November that Sassa is obliged to pay social grants to the accounts selected by the grantees.

 This happened after complaints that Sassa had introduced a payment program to beneficiaries through the post office, contrary to the instructions of the beneficiaries.